fotonic/fotonic.github.io/_pages/about.md

 permalink: /about/
 ---

-### Who are we?
+### Who

-Describing who we truly are doesn't exactly fit a conventional category, but as friends, artists, designers, developers and makers, curious creativity empowers life and our profession.
+We're friends, artists, designers, developers and makers.
+Curious creativity empowers life and our profession.

 ### Purpose